And don’t despair trying.

 You have to be empathetic putting yourself in your client’s shoes.

-You need to know what worries them so you can convince them that your solution will help them or that your product is what they really want in order to feel better.
+Find out what worries them so you can convince them that your solution will help them or that your product is what they really want in order to feel better.

 In the example above, a bag doesn’t solve a problem, does it?